subpair/habit_tracker/README.md

 ```

 1. You will be asked to enter a name for the habit you want to create.
-<br> >The name can be a combination of numbers and letters up to a maximal length of 20.
+<br> >The name can be a combination of numbers and letters without special symbols up to a maximal length of 20.
 <br> >If a habit with the same name already exists the application will display a warning and the creation dialog stops.</br>
 2. You will be asked to enter a description for this habit.
 <br> >The description can be a combination of numbers and letters up to a maximal length of 30.</br>